ldn-softdev/jtc/User Guide.md

 ```

 #### Iterables auto tokens
-When a JSON iterable is being interpolated, then it generates auto-tokens which could be used in a template-interpolation.
+When a JSON iterable is being interpolated, it generates auto-tokens which could be used in a template-interpolation.
-Each value in the iterable could be referred by a respective token: first value referred by `$a`, second by `$b`, and so on.
-In the
+Each value in the iterable could be referred by a respective token: the first value is referred by `$a`, the second is by `$b`, and so on.
-unlikely event of running out of all letters (a - z), the next tokens would be `$aa`, `$ab`, and so on.
-If the interpolated iterable
+In the  unlikely event of running out of all letters (a - z), the next tokens would be `$aa`, `$ab`, and so on.
+If the interpolated
+iterable
 is a JSON object, then its labels also could be referred using capital letters notations: `$A`, `$B`, ... `$Z`, `$AA`, `$AB`, etc.:
 ```bash
 bash $ <<<'["This", "is", "example"]' jtc -T'"{$a} {$b} an {$c}!"'